Brunohermans/GTFS-Accessibility/README.md

 # GTFS-Accessibility
 This project uses the network shape and locations of a GTFS dataset to calculate distances to common used facilities over roadnetwork and public transport network.
 The toolset used in this project is still in an experimental phase.
 Many of to codebase should be optimized for different systems, some code should still be generalized to functions.
+The project uses several python libraries, but also QGIS and Arcgis Pro (both required).

 # Purpose
 This package can be used to cluster houses, and thus generate multiple K-means clusters.
 All of these K-means clusters, show similair levels of Accessibility.
 For example Cluster one has an average distance of 300 meters to the closest supermarket, and 500 meters to the closest Supermarket.